aleksandr-vin/texcret/README.md

 ### Load secrets

 Loading secrets for specific origin is possible only in browser at a page from that origin.
-The CLI tool starts a temporary web-server on https://localhost:8443, and opens browser pointing to a special bridge page that should be hosted on the origin.
+The CLI tool starts a transient web-server on https://localhost:8443, and opens browser pointing to a special bridge page that should be hosted on the origin.
 It looks like the demo page.
 On this bridge page you can load your secret(s): authenticate using platform passkeys, yubikeys or passwords.
 Then all these secrets are self-encrypted and sent to CLI locally via https://localhost:8443.
 CLI tool will store them (encrypted) as *texcret* in *~/.config/texcrets/secrets.json*.

 The command to load the secrets is this: